beameio/beame-sdk/README.md

 ##### THIS IS ABOUT TO BE RELEASED.
+OR IT ALREADY IS.
 IF YOU ARE INTERESTED IN
-##### BEING ONE OF THE FIRST ONES TO USE IT CONTACT LISA@BEAME.IO
+##### BEING ONE OF THE FIRST ONES TO USE THE SDK: CONTACT LISA@BEAME.IO

 # What does Beame.io SDK do for you?

-##  Beame.io SDK provides you with easy-to-use tools to receive x509 (aka SSL/TLS) certificates
+##  Beame.io SDK provides you with easy-to-use tools to receive and use x509 (aka SSL/TLS) certificates

 The certificates are signed by a publicly trusted CA, similar to any other site that uses HTTPS.
 You get:

 1. A hostname (*Common Name* in the certificate) that is under Beame's domain.
-1. A matching certificate.
+2. A matching certificate.
+3. A pair of keys of course

 Beame.io *provisioning* handles ... the provisioning of certificates.
-These certificates can be used for HTTPS on a server or any other relevant purpose, such as authentication and encryption.
+These certificates can be used for HTTPS on your server or any other relevant purpose, such as authentication and encryption.

 ## Beame.io provides you with a tunnelling service

-Our tunnel servers (the *edge servers*) allow routing of traffic to your servers even when your server does not have a routable IP address.
+Our tunnel servers (the *edge servers*) allow routing of traffic to your servers even when your servers don't have a routable IPs.

 ## Getting Started The Easy Way